-Currently, no language to support this permit requirement exists.
+Currently, Hopedale's Stormwater Management Bylaw and Rules and Regulations have no language to support this permit requirement exists.
 Language should be drafted to satisfy the requirements of the permit.
 Suggested language includes that "an applicant must develop a plan to control wastes that lists the construction and waste materials expected to be generated or stored on the construction site.
 These wastes include, but are not limited to discarded building materials, concrete truck washout, chemicals, litter, sanitary waste and material stockpiles.
-An applicant must also describe in narrative form the Best Management Practices that it will utilize to reduce pollutants from these materials including storage practices to minimize exposure of the materials to stormwater."
-The Town should add language to their Rules and Regulations to address the waste that construction operators must control on site.
+An applicant must also describe in narrative form the Best

+Management Practices that it will utilize to reduce pollutants from these materials including storage practices to minimize exposure of the materials to stormwater."